kovidgoyal/calibre/manual/edit.rst

 to open that file in the editor automatically.
 Similarly, :kbd:`Ctrl` clicking a class name will take you to the first style rule that matches the tag and class.

+Right clicking a class name in an HTML file will allow you to rename the class, changing all occurrences of the class throughout the book and all its stylesheets.

 .. _editor_auto_complete:

 Auto-complete